 Holland Hall Primary School Spanish Program is content-related and integrates Spanish into other learning areas.

 Our Spanish program is based on the processes of first language acquisition.
 By learning that hola is an informal greeting, instead of "the Spanish for hello", children will achieve greater retention and a greater ability to create new and meaningful messages.
 Our students are learning Spanish through activities that target all of the multiple intelligences.
 We sing, dance, draw, color, play games, listen and repeat, repeat, repeat a lot!

 During the first two years of the integrated Spanish program, children become aware of other people and languages as they are exposed to Spanish through songs, storybooks and play.
-The two and three-day programs have Spanish once a week.
-Five-day children have Spanish twice a week.
+The 2 and 3-day programs have Spanish once a week.
+5-day children have Spanish twice a week.
 The children learn by listening, seeing and imitating.
 They associate the spoken word with a picture and gesture.
 Each class has a Vocabulary Card Book containing all of the key words used during the year.

 Kindergarten, first, second and third grade students have Spanish twice a week during Specials.
 The Spanish lessons in music and art rooms are generally related to the current grade-level theme/unit of study.
 In physical educationstudents will listen to commands, and they will practice action verbs, numbers, counting, vocabulary, songs and dances.